jasongrimes/fretboardfoundation/_chapters/020-chords/110-color-chords.md

 ## About color chords

-The basic triad and seventh chords of Western harmony can be enriched in order to create "color" and tension, and to express emotion.
+To increase tension,
-This is done by adding one or more tones from outside the chord.
+add "color" and express a range of emotion, the diatonic chords of Western harmony can be enriched by adding one or more tones from outside the chord.

-The bewildering variety of guitar chords presented to intermediate guitarists can seem endless, disorganized, and confusing.
+This leads to a bewildering variety of guitar chords that can seem endless, disorganized, and confusing.
 And there really are quite a lot of wonderful chord voicings and grips to be explored.